Hosted Voice FAQ

 Can I use my business’ existing phone number?

-Yes, existing phone numbers can be ported from carrier to carrier, so there’s no need to update your business phone number.
+Yes, existing phone numbers can be ported from carrier to carrier, so there’s no need to update or change your primary business phone number.

 What type of internet service bandwidth is required for VoIP?